Nepenthes rajah: Common misconceptions

-Nepenthes rajah has been a well known and highly sought after species for over a century and, as a result, there are many stories woven around this plant.
+Several stories have been told about the species.
 One such example is the famous legend that N. rajah grows exclusively in the spray zones of waterfalls, on ultramafic soils.
-Although the latter is true, N. rajah is certainly not found solely in the spray zones of waterfalls and this statement seems to have little basis in fact.
-It is likely this misconception was popularised by Shigeo Kurata's 1976 book Nepenthes of Mount Kinabalu, in which he states that "N. rajah is rather fond of wet places like swamps or the surroundings of a waterfall".

-This being the case, certain N. rajah plants do in fact grow in the vicinity of waterfalls (as noted by H. Steiner, 2002) "providing quite a humid microclimate", which may indeed be the source of this particular misconception.

-Another myth surrounding this species is that it occasionally catches small monkeys and other large animals in its pitchers.
-Such tales have persisted for a very long time, but can probably be explained as rodents being mistaken for other species.
-It is interesting to note that one common name for Nepenthes plants is 'Monkey Cups'.
-The name refers to the fact that monkeys have been observed drinking rainwater from these plants.
+Although it is true that they will grow in such places, N. rajah is certainly not found solely in the spray zones of waterfalls.
+It is likely that the misconception was popularised by Shigeo Kurata's 1976 book Nepenthes of Mount Kinabalu, in which he states that "N. rajah is rather fond of wet places like swamps or the surroundings of a waterfall".
+Some N. rajah plants do indeed grow near waterfalls (as noted by Hugo Steiner, 2002) "providing quite a humid microclimate".
+Another myth is that it occasionally catches small monkeys and other large animals in its pitchers.
+Such tales can probably be explained as rodents being mistaken for other species.